 - Severe tiredness (fatigue)

 Symptoms vary, depending on which part and how much of the intestine was removed.

 If your child has had a large part

-of their small intestine removed, your child's healthcare provider will look for short
+of their small intestine removed, their healthcare provider will watch for short bowel

-bowel syndrome.
-If your child has a history of surgery and symptoms of short bowel
+syndrome.
+If your child has a history of surgery and symptoms of short bowel syndrome,

-may rule out other causes of your child's symptoms.
-The provider will do an exam and
+other causes of their symptoms.
+The provider will do an exam and ask about their

-about your child’s symptoms.
+symptoms.
 Your child may also need other tests.
-These can
+These can include:

 - Basic blood tests to check for